LinaNoor-AGI/noor-research/README.md

 ## Overview

-The **Noor Research Collective** is dedicated to the development and refinement of the **Reef Framework**, a cutting-edge architecture designed for recursive symbolic agents operating in **Fast-Time**.
+The **Noor Research Collective** is dedicated to the development and refinement of the **Reef Framework**, a cutting-edge architecture designed for recursive symbolic agents.
 Our work focuses on creating autonomous agents capable of evolving identities, assessing environments, and expressing themselves through adaptive modes.

 ## Repository Structure
 - `Reef Framework v3/`